ioBroker/socket-client/README.md

 -->

 ## Changelog
+### **WORK IN PROGRESS**
+-   (@GermanBluefox) Added new `socket.io` namespace `iob`

 ### 3.0.1 (2024-09-15)
--   (bluefox) Migrated to eslint@9
+-   (@GermanBluefox) Migrated to eslint@9
--   (bluefox) Breaking change: all thrown errors are now instances of `Error` class
+-   (@GermanBluefox) Breaking change: all thrown errors are now instances of `Error` class

 ### 2.4.18 (2024-06-06)

--   (bluefox) made protocol and host optional
+-   (@GermanBluefox) made protocol and host optional

 ### 2.4.16 (2024-06-02)

--   (bluefox) Corrected typing of `CompactInstanceInfo`
+-   (@GermanBluefox) Corrected typing of `CompactInstanceInfo`

 ### 2.4.14 (2024-05-25)

--   (bluefox) Corrected typing of cmdExec
+-   (@GermanBluefox) Corrected typing of cmdExec

 ### 2.4.13 (2024-05-24)

--   (bluefox) Corrected upgradeController
+-   (@GermanBluefox) Corrected upgradeController

 ### 2.4.12 (2024-05-23)

--   (bluefox) Added admin functions: upgradeAdapterWithWebserver, upgradeController, upgradeOsPackages, updateLicenses
+-   (@GermanBluefox) Added admin functions: upgradeAdapterWithWebserver, upgradeController, upgradeOsPackages, updateLicenses

 ### 2.4.11 (2024-05-21)

--   (bluefox) Better typing for subscribeOnInstance
+-   (@GermanBluefox) Better typing for subscribeOnInstance

 ### 2.4.10 (2024-05-16)

--   (bluefox) Added source files for typescript
+-   (@GermanBluefox) Added source files for typescript

 ### 2.4.9 (2024-05-03)

--   (bluefox) Replaced the SystemConfig type with ioBroker.SystemConfigObject
+-   (@GermanBluefox) Replaced the SystemConfig type with ioBroker.SystemConfigObject

 ### 2.4.8 (2024-04-30)

--   (bluefox) Allowed calling getObjectView, getObjectViewSystem and getObjectViewCustom without options
+-   (@GermanBluefox) Allowed calling getObjectView, getObjectViewSystem and getObjectViewCustom without options

 ### 2.4.7 (2024-04-20)

--   (bluefox) Improved getNotifications command
+-   (@GermanBluefox) Improved getNotifications command

 ### 2.4.6 (2024-04-11)

--   (bluefox) Corrected the object subscribing
+-   (@GermanBluefox) Corrected the object subscribing

 ### 2.4.3 (2024-04-01)

--   (bluefox) Corrected types
+-   (@GermanBluefox) Corrected types

 ### 2.4.0 (2024-03-30)

--   (bluefox) Allowed subscribing and unsubscribing on arrays of IDs
+-   (@GermanBluefox) Allowed subscribing and unsubscribing on arrays of IDs

 ### 2.3.16 (2024-03-16)

--   (bluefox) Changed systemLang to writable, as it can be changed on the fly
+-   (@GermanBluefox) Changed systemLang to writable, as it can be changed on the fly

 ### 2.3.15 (2024-03-08)

 -   (foxriver76) fix `cjs` types export
--   (bluefox) Better typing for getLogs
+-   (@GermanBluefox) Better typing for getLogs

 ### 2.3.14 (2024-03-07)

--   (bluefox) Better typing for getNotifications
+-   (@GermanBluefox) Better typing for getNotifications

 ### 2.3.13 (2023-12-14)

--   (bluefox) updated packages
+-   (@GermanBluefox) updated packages

 ### 2.3.12 (2023-12-04)